In some instances, the Fugitive Felon Computer Match (FFCM) identifies an incorrect

 sends a Title II Advance Notice of Proposed Suspension to a beneficiary who claims

-he or she never had an outstanding warrant.
-The beneficiary may protest during the
+they never had an outstanding warrant.
+The beneficiary may protest during the due

-due process period, or after the suspension has occurred if he or she does not have
+process period, or after the suspension has occurred if they do not have an outstanding

-an outstanding warrant.
-(For information on the Advance Notice of Proposed Suspension
+warrant.
+(For information on the Advance Notice of Proposed Suspension and the due